elki-project/elki-project.github.io/dev/compiling.md

 Compiling ELKI
 ==============

-ELKI is compiled using Apache Maven:
+ELKI is compiled using Gradle (note that many IDEs will work with Gradle builds just fine):

-On Linux (and supposedly other Unix-like systems):
+On Linux (and supposedly other Unix-like systems, Windows users can use `gradlew.bat`):
 {% highlight shell %}
 # Compile everything into individual jars:
-mvn package
+./gradlew jar
 # Launch
-sh util/launch-packaged.sh
+sh util/launch-compiled.sh
 {% endhighlight %}

-To build a single-jar ELKI package, you also need to install Python (2.6+ or 3.x should be fine), then run
+To build a single-jar ELKI package, run

 {% highlight shell %}
 # Build a package.
 Same as sh util/compile.sh
-mvn -P svg,svm,uncertain,tutorial,bundle package
+./gradlew shadowJar
 # Launch single-jar:
 java -jar elki-bundle-*-SNAPSHOT.jar
 {% endhighlight %}

 The resulting standalone package is output to the main folder.
-Alternatively, the folder `addons/bundle/target/dependency/` will contain all individual `.jar` files required for ELKI.
+Alternatively, the folder `addons/bundle/build/libs/lib` will contain all individual `.jar` files required for ELKI.

 Classpath
 ---------